gardener-attic/component-spec/doc/proposal/03-component-repository.md

 **Inputs**:

 - String ociArtefactName: name of the OCI artefact
-- String tag: reference of the OCI artefact
+- String tag: tag of the OCI artefact
 - String artefactMediaType: media type of the whole oci artefact
 - String configMediaType: media type of the config of the OCI artefact
 - Array[String] layerMediaTypes: the list of media types for each layer, whereby the ith entry belongs to the ith layer